MichaelJK2143/GatorBrains/README.md

 But hopefully we'll be able to do work together in the future to improve it and launch it as an actual website for students to use.
 Here's a little rundown of what we'd change:
 - Resolve all the issues with our current implementation.
-- Finish developing the 'Active User' tab that will display all of the Users currently studying on a selected floor.
+- Finish developing the *Active User* tab that will display all of the Users currently studying on a selected floor.
 - Include Library West as an option.
 - Improve the UI/UX.